top of page

 I wrote about the human side of those awkward market-stall moments in my humorous post How to Avoid a Market Trader’s Imploring Gaze.
 That article now lives on my other blog, David Condon Finds, so that this website can stay focused on woodturning and handmade craft.

-When I’m making a woodturned piece in my workshop, the price you see on the shelf isn’t just for the timber and the time I spend at the lathe.
+As a woodturner making pieces from Irish hardwood, I see this first hand.
+When I’m working in the workshop, the price you see on the shelf isn’t just for the timber and the time spent at the lathe.

 There are a lot of hidden costs that most people never think about: